 “That Explains Everything!”
 Discovering My ADHD in Adulthood

-“Many women may cruise along until, as in my case, things start to fall apart.
+“Many women with undiagnosed ADHD may cruise along until, as in my case, things start to fall apart.
 The unraveling often coincides with marriage and having kids.
 Suddenly, you have to organize not just yourself, but the kids, too.
 These added responsibilities can push a mom’s ‘ADHD stress-o-meter’ over the top.”
-Read one woman’s story of a late ADHD diagnosis, blooming self understanding, and effective treatment — at last!
+Read one woman’s story of recognizing ADHD symptoms in adulthood and getting effective treatment — at last!